Hi! I’m Hannah, a freelance writer based on the East Coast.

-Hi!
-I’m Hannah, a freelance writer and graduate student (MTS, class of 2019) at Harvard Divinity School, where I focus on the intersection of nationalism, extremism, and Russian Orthodox identity in a post-Soviet context.
-I’m also a graduate student associate at Harvard’s Davis Center for Russian and Eurasian Studies.
+I recently completed a graduate program (MTS, class of 2019) at Harvard Divinity School, where I focused on the intersection of nationalism, extremism, and Russian Orthodox identity in a post-Soviet context.
+I was also a graduate student associate at Harvard’s Davis Center for Russian and Eurasian Studies.

 As a journalist, I have written on Eastern Europe, the far-right (i.e., the so-called “alt-right” in the United States and abroad), and foreign policy for a number of publications, including The Baffler, The New Republic, Newsweek, LobeLog, Commonweal, Al Jazeera America, First Things, U.S. News and World Report, and more.
 I previously worked on social media (and other things) at The Baffler and was also an editor at The Washington Spectator.